massgov/mayflower-patternlab/styleguide/source/_patterns/02-molecules/button-alert.md

 ---
-title: Alert Button
+title: DEPRECATED - Alert Button
 ---
 Description: Black styled button used to control and accordion.
-## State: ALPHA
+## State: DEPRECATED

 ###  Notes
-Button text toggles between "hide" and "show" states
+* Button text toggles between "hide" and "show" states.
+* Deprecated to move into an atom where the other button variants are located.

 ### Used in:
 [@organisms/by-template/emergency-alerts.twig](/?p=organisms-emergency-alerts)